-- Quarterly Federal Financial Reports The Recipient shall submit a Federal Financial Report (SF-425) into the Grant Solutions system no later than thirty (30) days after the end of the budget period end date.
-Reports are due on January 30, April 30, July 30, and October 30.
-The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report - 2.
-Final Federal Financial Report The Recipient shall submit a Federal Financial Report (SF-425) into the Grant- Solutions system no later than 120 days after the end of the Project Period end date.
-The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report - 3.
+- 1. Quarterly Federal Financial Reports The Recipient shall submit a Federal Financial Report (SF-425) into the Grant Solutions system no later than thirty (30) days after the end of the budget period end date.
+Reports are due on 1/30, 4/30, 7/30 and 10/30.
+The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report and via email to emergency-comms-grants@cisa.dhs.gov. - 2.
+Final Federal Financial Report The Recipient shall submit a Federal Financial Report (SF-425) into the Grant-Solutions system no later than 120 days after the end of the Project Period end date.
+The report shall be submitted via Grant Solutions using the guidance found here: Grant Solutions Federal Financial Report and via email to emergency-comms-grants@cisa.dhs.gov. - 3.
 Quarterly Federal Financial Reports (Cash Transaction) the Recipient shall submit the Federal Financial Report (SF-425) Cash Transaction Report to the Department of Health and Human Services, Payment Management System.
 Quarterly Cash Transaction reports shall be submitted no later than 1/30, 4/30, 7/30, and 10/30.